 But also because it is so easy to use, it is not easy for the body to store it.
 When too much intake is taken, the body will be converted into fat, put in the warehouse, and become the fat on our belly.

 Eating too little can cause problems and affect metabolism!
-The harm of low-carb diet!
+The harm of a low-carb diet!

 It is generally recommended that sugar intake accounts for 50-60% of all calories, and mainly complex sugars, such as brown rice and whole grains, etc. Of course, there are many special diets that will reduce sugar intake, so I will not introduce them here.

 The human body has a very low demand for food fat.
-The daily intake of fat calories for adults is not less than 15% of the total energy, and pregnant women are not less than 20%.
+The daily intake of fat calories for adults is not less than 15% of the total energy, and for pregnant women is not less than 20%.

 Beneficial fats come from deep-sea fish, animal fats, dairy products, nuts, olive oil, plant seeds, etc.